bhaskar-077/starter-demo/README.md

 # starter-demo
-this is my first git
+this is my first git reposotary
+Author-Bhaskar Ojha